Gnanashree5/Gnanashree5/README.md

 ### 💡 Quote

-> *"Building software that is useful, accessible and enjoyable."*
+> *"Building software that is useful, accessible, and enjoyable."*